colin-mccormack/Live-Intercity-Transit/README.md

 ONR does not supply live realtime data so support is coming, but in a preliminary stage.

 ## Structure
-Java Backend with static data stored on a MySQl server.
+Java Backend with static data stored on a MySQL server.
 Live data is served by timed AJAX calls.

 ## Demo